December 3, 2025 (3mo ago) — last updated January 31, 2026 (1mo ago)

 • Use OOP for complex domains with many interacting entities.

-• Use FP for data-processing pipelines, analytics, and parts of the code where predictable transformations and testability matter most.
+• Use FP for data-processing pipelines, analytics, and parts of the code where predictable transformations matter most.

-Developer productivity data shows a growing interest in FP’s long-term maintainability in certain teams and contexts3.
+Developer productivity and adoption trends show growing interest in FP’s maintainability in specific contexts3.

 Hybrid approach: Best of both worlds